 UNAIDS Key Population Atlas – This interactive resource provides extensive information on HIV worldwide.
 Data breakdowns are provided for key population groups, including PWID.
 Global data for PWID available on this resource include: the number of people living with HIV, HIV prevalence, knowledge of HIV status, antiretroviral therapy coverage, condom use, coverage of HIV prevention programs, safe injecting practices, coverage of opioid substitution therapy, viral hepatitis, and avoidance of health care because of stigma and discrimination.

 Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV: Considerations for Antiretroviral Use in Special Patient Populations – Substance Use Disorders and HIV (Clinicalinfo.hiv.gov)

-Consolidated Guidelines on HIV Prevention, Diagnosis, Treatment, and Care for Key Populations: 2016 Update and associated policy brief (World Health Organization – WHO)
+Consolidated Guidelines on HIV Prevention, Diagnosis, Treatment, and Care for Key Populations: 2016 Update (World Health Organization – WHO)